JuliaPOMDP/POMDPModelTools.jl/docs/src/distributions.md

 POMDPModelTools contains several utility distributions to be used in the POMDPs `transition` and `observation` functions.
 These implement the appropriate methods of the functions in the [distributions interface](http://juliapomdp.github.io/POMDPs.jl/latest/interfaces/#distributions).

+This package also supplies [`showdistribution`](@ref) for pretty printing distributions as unicode bar graphs to the terminal.

 ## Sparse Categorical (`SparseCat`)

 `SparseCat` is a sparse categorical distribution which is specified by simply providing a list of possible values (states or observations) and the probabilities corresponding to those particular objects.